innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 sudo bdaddr -i hci4 00:1A:7D:DA:71:14
 ```

 Once the Bluetooth radios are detected and configured, you will be able to pair each speaker with a different dongle.
-I used the `blueman-manager` GUI frovided by the [blueman](https://archlinux.org/packages/community/x86_64/blueman/) package to simplify the task.
+I used the `blueman-manager` GUI provided by the [blueman](https://archlinux.org/packages/community/x86_64/blueman/) package to simplify the task.

 With the Bluetooh speakers paired and active, PulseAudio should list them as bluez sinks:
 ```sh